isomerpages/mse-zerowaste/_zero-waste/05b-food.md

 examples above, there is potential to turn them into useful products.

-Therefore, under the Resource Sustainability
-Act, we will be making it compulsory to segregate food waste for treatment.
+Therefore, under our regulatory framework, we will require premises that generate large amounts of food waste to segregate it for treatment.

 <table>
   <tr>